In this episode we discuss going beyond the audit report.

 - Following up on reported items.

-Not too bad.
-So today our topic is going beyond the audit report.
+Today our topic is going beyond the audit report.
 Sounds very exciting.
 I think there are three things we’re gonna touch on today.

 There are three things.
 So the first is remedial action that we identify in the report and going beyond that initial remedial action.
 The second thing is going to be about using the report for maximum impact.
 And the third thing we’ll talk about is following up.
 So follow-up audits and other follow-up activity.